CamilaBodack/shell-script-playground/README.md

 # shell-script-playground :shell:

-Project to study and automate routines using shell script
+Project to study and automate routines using shell script.